10 Things You Can’t Afford To Ignore Before You Kick Off For A Bike Tour

 - RELIABILITY: Perhaps the most important aspect of the Bike and often overlooked by riders.
 Reliability can be said as the ability of your Bike to resist failure.
 Imagine if you take your Bike for Laddakh tour and any component of it fails on the way leaving you stranded on a secluded highway, you can’t resist yourself from cursing your choice.
 It is easy to tackle when you are in the city but take it of the highest importance when choosing the Bike for long journeys.
 It is not advisable often to select a newly launched Bike for longer tours as the Reliability is not known over a period of time.

 - ENGINE POWER: Why to care for engine power?
 Don’t understand the weird BHP thing they give to boost their sales?
 Most of us often look at CC or Cubic Capacity of the engine to arrive at the conclusion how much power the Bike will deliver which is only half true.
 BHP or Brake Horse Power is the resultant power delivered by the engine which is only the energy that is going to take us ahead!
 Let us see in more details-

 BHP = IHP-FHP

-Now you understand about the power.
+Now you understand the power.
 How to select how much power I need for my tour?
 Answer: It depends.
 You need to ask yourself: Am I going to ride uphill?
-Is there off-road conditions between the route?
-Bikes need to be driven on these conditions require more power than the Bikes subjected to plain and rosy roads.
+Are there off-road conditions between the route?
+Bikes that need to be driven on these conditions require more power than the Bikes subjected to plain and rosy roads.

 - LEGAL REQUIREMENTS: Check for your Driving Licence.
 Are letters visible?
-Are you authorised to drive the kind of bike you are going to drive.
-Check for the expiry of Registration Certificate, Insurance and Pollution Test documents.
+Are you authorized to drive the kind of bike you are going to drive?
+Check for the expiry of Registration Certificate, Insurance, and Pollution Test documents.
 And most importantly, the engine and chassis no mentioned on the documents must match with the No as given in the documents.